Black Friday 2020 Deals on External Storage

 At right around the same size as your average USB flash drive, this 1TB SSD is ultra portable and comes with both a USB-A and USB-C port.
 Data transfer speeds for this disk are a bit slower than top-of-the-line (500Mbps read/write), but the reason you'd buy it is so you can stick 1TB of storage on your keychain.

-This deal applies to both the silver and space grey 1TB USB-C models.$161 at Amazon
+This deal applies to both the silver and space grey 1TB USB-C models.$152 at Amazon

 This candy bar-sized drive holds 1TB, but its coolest feature is how it's built.
 Encased in a zinc-aluminum alloy, RAVPower claims the case is designed to act as a giant heat sink, which addresses one of the most common problems with portable SSDs: They can get hot.$136 at Amazon